5 Digital Marketing Challenges when Taking your Small Business Online.

 The book of Digital Marketing and Advertising will never be fully written.
 Constant new changes on Google algorithms and other digital platforms require business owners being up-to-date with those changes, being flexible, and think of strategies to adapt to those changes.
 This affects the ways in which society consumes content, on websites and on Social media.

 ADVICE: The best thing to do, especially if you’re on a budget, is to not fall prey of the shiny object frenzy and pretend to have an online presence in every single platform.
-Ideally you’d like to focus on 3 digital platforms, and rather have a consistent performance there, than having a poor performance everywhere.
+Ideally you should focus your online presence on 3 digital platforms, and have a consistent performance there, rather than having a poor performance everywhere.

 2. Marketing Attribution

 This Challenge has 2 components: Planning, and Follow-Up/Execution.
 Most things in Digital Marketing require analysis before, during, and after every execution.
-There will be some analysis to be done based on studies, articles, and experiences of other business owners, before deciding to start an activation.
+There will be some analysis to be done based on your first party data, online articles and studies, and experiences of other business owners, before deciding to start an activation.

 But when the work is in progress and there is some significant budget involved it’s always better to run some sort of A/B Testing and then summarize results to compare Marketing actions or tactics against each other.
 This can’t always be done in 1 day.
 It sometimes requires discipline and long-term commitment.

-ADVICE: The best thing to do is to focus in activations that are supposed to bring sales dollars directly, or at least conversions.
-Focus on the 1-to-3 most relevant metrics that impact sales.
+ADVICE: The best thing to do is to focus on activations intended to bring more direct sales, or at least conversions.
+Focus on the top 3 most important metrics that impact sales.
 If you don’t have all the technology to do it, start by delegating someone with the task.
-If you are going solo, then aim to periodically schedule the simplest tasks you can do on your own to keep track of your metrics and how they impact your goals.
+If you are going solo, then schedule reminders on your calendar to check out your metrics and see how they impact your sales.

-Focus on the 1-to-3 most relevant metrics that impact sales.
+Focus on the top 3 most relevant metrics that impact sales.
 If you don’t have all the technology to do it, start by delegating someone with the task.

 1. Your Competitors

-Times of crisis are typically what drives battles of creativity and innovation for survival in the marketplace.
-Nowadays everyone seems to realize the importance of going full on digital or at least having some sort of online presence to leverage the momentum.
+Times of crisis drive creativity and innovation for survival in the marketplace.
+Nowadays everyone seems to realize the importance of going full on digital or at least having some online presence to remain relevant in the market.

 ADVICE: Keep an eye on your closest competitors.
-It might not be possible to benchmark on everything the leader of your market niche or segment is doing, since not everyone has the same budget or resources, but ideas are free and sometimes it only takes one great idea to mark your position in the market.
+It might not be possible to benchmark on everything the leader of your market is doing, since everyone has different budget and resources, but ideas are free, and sometimes it only takes one BIG idea to mark your position in the market and make you succeed.